Fit your existing MTN bike in smaller spaces.

 Why fold your stem?

 But first, why introduce folding parts to a perfectly good mountain bike?
-And if you’ve already got a CHANGE 612 or CHANGE 609 folding mountain bike… your whole bike folds.
+And if you’ve already got a CHANGE 809 or 812 folding mountain bike… your whole bike folds in half.
 Who cares about the stem?

 As you can see from clicking the image below, a folding stem narrows the footprint of any bike.
 Combined with pop-off pedals, you can now fit your bike against the wall of an office, in a hallway, in a rack that’s already full… or simply slide it into your Subaru without those bars and pedals grabbing the carpet and shredding it.